 Gmail crashing is not limited to Android or iOS devices; it can also occur on the Chrome browser.
 This issue is often caused by accumulated cache files and cookies in the browser.

 By following the steps outlined below, you can resolve this problem and minimize any difficulties you may encounter while using your Gmail account on Chrome.

 Step 1.
-Go to your Chrome browser, navigate the three dots at the top-right corner of the browser view, select “Settings” from the drop-down menu, and choose the “Privacy” menu.
+Go to your Chrome browser > Navigate the three dots at the top-right corner of the browser view > Select “Settings” from the drop-down menu > Choose the “Privacy” menu.

 Step 2.
 From the Privacy menu, click on “Clear browsing data” > Tick “Browsing history”, “Cookies and site data”, “Cached images and files” > Tap on “Clear data”.

 If you’re experiencing Gmail crashes in the browser on Windows 10, follow these steps to resolve the issue.
 A buildup of cache files and cookies often causes Gmail crashes.
 Clearing these files can help fix the problem.